nischal-anhalt/greenhouse-management-dsa-lab/greenhouse-service-lab-1/docs/readme.md

 1. Ensure the Docker container is running (see steps above).

-2. Install the required requests package if you haven't already:
+2. Install the required requests package:

     `pip install requests`